itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] experience field
   - [ ] limit aspect skills based on experience
   - [ ] turn character sidebar into a drawer / overlay
+  - [ ] allow users to set a crop region for the token
 - token map
   - [ ] token deselection to hide side panel
   - [ ] measuring distance